BonsonW/slorado/docs/troubleshoot.md

 # Troubleshooting

-## when extracting binaries, got the following error about n permission to create a symlink
+## when extracting binaries, got the following error about no permission to create a symlink

 Error:
 ```